 The results come in the form of "1 line or 2" (yes, similar to a pregnancy test!).

-Within 15 minutes I had an email from eMed with a password-protected PDF containing my results, and I was also able to access the results on the NAVICA app.
-I never could find where NAVICA saved the QR pass image on my phone, but under the app Results, I could share/print so I saved a PDF.
+Within 15 minutes you'll get an email from eMed with a password-protected PDF containing your results, and you're also able to access the results on the NAVICA app under Results, I can share/print the results to a PDF.

 What Test to BuyFirst of all, you have to be very particular about which test you buy.
 The tests at the drugstores WILL NOT WORK for international travel.
 Maybe local stores will start carrying the correct ones eventually, but right now, they do not.
 You need one that includes telehealth services (AKA video supervision), which so far I have only seen available online.

 The safest way to get the correct test is to see if your airline has links on their website to their partner / approved tests.
-United has partnered with Abbott BinaxNOW which you can buy at eMed or Optum, while American Airlines has additional links to LetsGetChecked and Fit to Fly from Qured.
-That's not to say that the airlines won't accept other tests but it's all so new right now that there's very little concrete information.
+United Airlines has partnered with Abbott BinaxNOW which you can buy at eMed or Optum, while American Airlines has additional links to LetsGetChecked and Fit to Fly from Qured.
+That's not to say that the airlines won't accept other tests (I used BinaxNOW no problem on Delta Airlines) but it's all so new right now that there's very little concrete information.
 Given that the airlines accept printed results from any (accredited) podunk clinic that they know nothing about, you're probably safe with almost any of these major players.

 There seem to be 4 parts to the test, with some overlap.

 1) The manufacturer and test name (e.g. Abbott BinaxNOW)